janscience/ESensors/docs/userguide.md

 (e.g. `setMilli()`, `setKilo()`, etc., to change a fraction to percent (`setPercent()`), or to change degree Celsius to Kelvin (`setKelvin()`), for example.
 These functions also modify the format string in a smart way.
-Or adapt the format string directly via `setFormat()`.
+Alternatively, you may adapt the format string directly via `setFormat()`.

 Change names and units according to your needs in the setup function.